 CYCLING TO A BRAZILIAN WEDDING

-Cycling and couchsurfing are two things which will most certainly take you to unexpected places.
-Why?
-Because both of them take you where locals are.
-And unless you are equipped with an amazingly good imagination, staying with locals will always have some surprises in store for you.
-And why is that?
-Because you have just no idea what locals do (at least on that specific day you end up staying with them).
-So what could possibly happen if you were to combine cycling and couchsurfing..?!
-My experience: a Brazilian wedding, a glass house of an artist I never met (not before nor after staying at his place), 1,5 months with friends of a friend and much more!
+The great thing about staying with locals is that you have no idea what locals do (at least on that specific day you end up staying with them).
+So combining cycling and couchsurfing can lead to many surprises.
+Apart from a Brazilian wedding, it has lead me to a glass house of an artist I never met (not before nor after staying at his place), staying 1,5 months with friends of a friend and much more!
 Let’s concentrate on that wedding for now.

-Case: cycling and couchsurfing to a wedding in Brazil
+Cycling and couchsurfing to a wedding

-In April 2016 I was cycling towards Campos Novos from Florianopolis, in the state of Santa Catarina, Southern Brazil.
-I had estimated my velocity to Campos Novos quite optimistically and my future couchsurfing host, Maiara, came to pick me up as I was already close enough by car, yet too far away by bicycle.
-(By the way, as I was waiting for Maiara, a man from the only local pub in town came to propose to me.)
-I stayed in a Campos Novos for a couple of days as Maiara took me to visit some local farmers and to a “baile gaucho“, a typical, local dancing event.
-As she was on her way to visit her parents, Maiara also invited me over to her family home in Palotina, Paranà and as by this time I was down with fever and dying to meet a Brazilian family, I happily accepted the invite.
-In Palotina, the women of the family had made a towel for me reading “Sissi” without even knowing me, the mother kept cooking the best possible meals, we went for a shopping trip to Paraguay and only a couple of days from my arrival, I found myself at a Brazilian wedding.
-Why?
-Because a friend of Maiara was getting married.
-And as Maiara’s guest, I too, was invited.
-(Not a minor detail: as I went to Finland for my “mid-term break”, I left my bicycle at Maiara’s parents’ place.
-That where it still is at this very moment as I am writing this.)
+In April 2016 I was cycling towards Campos Novos from Florianopolis, in the state of Santa Catarina in Southern Brazil.
+I had estimated my velocity to Campos Novos quite optimistically and my future couchsurfing host, Maiara, came to pick me up as I was close enough for a car, yet too far away for a bicycle.
+(By the way, as I was waiting for Maiara, a man from the only local pub in town proposed to me.)
+In a Campos Novos Maiara took me to visit some local farmers and to a “baile gaucho“, a typical, local dancing event.
+As she was on her way to visit her parents, she also invited me to her family home in Palotina, Paranà.
+As I was down with fever and dying to meet a Brazilian family, I happily accepted the invite.

 Strangerless observes: